pesto93/Datastream_analysis/readme.md

 ```
 Kafka consumer which consumers and keeps track of data consumed from the producer.

-* logs.sh
+* logs.sh/logs.py
 ```
 Produces the logs consumed by kafka.
+Both file produces same logs but the logs.py is faster.
 ```